justinalm/justinalm.github.io/_posts/2019-02-23-map-of-the-internet.markdown

 ---
 title: Map of the Internet
-description: A 3D visualization of the internet that was featured on CNN Money.
+description: 3D, universal, iOS and Android apps that model the structure of the internet.
 date: 2019-02-23
 layout: workPost
 categories: [Work, Steamclock]